 For Secure Digital Markets (“Secure Digital Markets” or the “Company”)

 Objectives, Scope and Application of the Policy:

 The primary objective is to prevent the Company from being used, intentionally or unintentionally, by criminal elements for money laundering activities or terrorist financing activities.

 For the purpose of Secure Digital Markets’s KYC policy a ‘Customer’ is defined as a person or entity that maintains an account and/or has a business relationship with Secure Digital Markets; beneficiaries of transactions conducted by professional intermediaries such as Introducing Brokers (IB’s), Account Managers, Money Managers or solicitors, as permitted under the law; or any person or entity connected with a financial transaction which can pose significant reputational or other risks to Secure Digital Markets.

 The Customer Acceptance Policy requires all customers or potential customers to fill in the Secure Digital Markets Application Form to capture the relevant data for all categories of customers and provide supporting documents as given in the form as a part of customer identification process / KYC.

 Customer Identification Procedures (“CIP”)

 Customer identification means identifying the customer and verifying his/her identity by using reliable, independent, data or information.
-Secure Coin Broker shall obtain sufficient information necessary to verify the identity of each new customer along with brief details of its promoters and management, whether regular or occasional and the purpose of the intended nature of business relationship.
+Secure Digital Markets Broker shall obtain sufficient information necessary to verify the identity of each new customer along with brief details of its promoters and management, whether regular or occasional and the purpose of the intended nature of business relationship.
 The requirement as mentioned herein may be moderated according to the risk perception.